 Let’s put an example in numbers - say you have $100 to trade with.
 If you buy just $100 worth of an asset, and that asset’s price increases 10%, you can now sell for $110. $10 profit.

 However, if you use margin to access $500 worth of an asset, that same 10% price increase means you can sell your position for $550.
-If the third party issued you the full cost of the trade, you owe them the full $500 of borrowed capital plus interest — but that still leaves you with a $50 profit minus any interest* paid to maintain the position.
+If the third party issued you the full cost of the trade, you owe them the full $500 of capital plus interest (and trading fees) — but that still leaves you with a $50 profit minus any interest* paid to maintain the position.
 Same trade, more profit.